UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

 1. Alt+tab into the first game.
 Set the mouse and keyboard.
 Repeat for the second game.

 1. Click Start split screen.
 You should now be able to play.
+Press End to stop.

+## Tips
+ * If you have inconsistent mouse movement, especially when moving multiple mice, make sure the polling rates on your mice are set as low as possible.
+You can usually set this in your mouse configuration program (look on the manufacturer's website).
+ * If the mouse cursor is flickering, try setting VSync on by dragging the FPS limit slider to the left.